UK eases pressure on business by halving energy bills this winter | Headlines

 - United Kingdom

-Britain pledged on Wednesday to cap wholesale electricity and gas costs for businesses at less than half the market rate from next month, helping relieve the pressure of soaring energy costs but adding to the government's fast-rising spending.
+The British government said on Wednesday it would cap wholesale electricity and gas costs for businesses at less than half the market rate from next month, helping relieve the pressure of soaring energy costs but adding to the government's fast-rising spending.
 Wholesale prices for electricity will be capped at about 211 pounds ($239) per megawatt hour (MWh) and for gas at 75 pounds per MWh, compared to forecast market rates of 600 pounds and 180 pounds respectively.

-"We have stepped in to stop businesses collapsing, protect jobs and limit inflation," finance minister Kwasi Kwarteng said.
+"We have stepped in to stop businesses collapsing, protect jobs and limit inflation," said finance minister Kwasi Kwarteng, who is due to give a fiscal update on Friday.
 Wholesale gas and electricity prices in Europe surged after Russia invaded Ukraine and have remained volatile since.
+The final unit prices for the scheme will be confirmed on Sept.
+30.

 Groups representing businesses from pubs to steelmakers welcomed the intervention, saying the government had thrown a lifeline to companies battling to survive.
 The government did not publish any estimate of the cost, but reports have put the price of six months of support at up to 42 billion pounds, on top of more than 100 billion pounds for a previously announced scheme to help households.

-The final unit prices will be confirmed on Sept.
-30. Suppliers will be compensated for the reduction in wholesale gas and electricity unit prices that they are passing onto non-domestic customers, the government said.
+"The difficulty with giving cost figure is that this will depend on where the price of energy goes over the winter, and that's very difficult to forecast so I can't give you an absolute cost," Business Minister Jacob Rees-Mogg said.
+"It will be in the tens of billions of pounds unquestionably."

+A spokeswoman for Prime Minister Liz Truss said Kwarteng's fiscal event would outline estimates of the cost of the support packages for business and households.
+CRITICAL TEST

-After weeks of political stasis while the governing Conservative Party elected a new leader and the country mourned the death of Queen Elizabeth, Kwarteng is due to give a fiscal statement on Friday.
-This is expected to set out some detail on how he will pay for the energy scheme while at the same time delivering on promises to cut taxes, although the total cost of the energy scheme will depend on market prices over the coming months.
+After weeks of political stasis as governing Conservatives chose a new leader and the country mourned the death of Queen Elizabeth, this week the government is making several announcements aimed at averting an impending economic crisis.
+On Friday, Kwarteng is expected to set out some detail on how he will pay for the energy scheme while at the same time delivering on promises to cut taxes, although the total cost of the energy scheme will depend on market prices over the coming months.

 Investors say Friday's statement will be a critical test of confidence in British public finances as borrowing costs rise at the same time as a commitment to higher spending and banking on accelerated economic growth to pay for it.
 Kwarteng said on Wednesday he had pledged to get debt down in the medium term, but it was "absolutely right" to help families and businesses in the face of a major economic shock.